Saint Thomas Church (Manhattan): Broadway and Houston Street

 On October 12, 1823, members of three Episcopal parishes in Lower Manhattan collaborated to organize a new episcopal church in New York.
 These included William Backhouse Astor, a wealthy Manhattan landowner; Charles King, later president of Columbia University; and jurist William Beach Lawrence.
 The congregation came from Grace Church, Trinity Church, and St. George's Church.

-Saint Thomas Church was incorporated on January 9, 1824.
-With the cornerstone laid in July 1824 at the northwest corner of Broadway and Houston Street, the first church edifice opened in 1826 and was described as "the best specimen of Gothic in the city."
+Saint Thomas Church was incorporated on January 9, 1824, and the cornerstone of the new church building laid in July 1824 at the northwest corner of Broadway and Houston Street.
+The first church edifice opened in 1826 and was described as "the best specimen of Gothic in the city."
 The location was the northern extent of developed settlement in Manhattan during the early 19th century.
 It was designed in a Gothic Revival style by architect Joseph R. Brady and John McVickar, professor of moral philosophy at Columbia College (now Columbia University).
 The church was enlarged and remodeled in 1844 to accommodate a growing congregation.

 The first Saint Thomas's Church was destroyed by fire on March 2, 1851.
 The congregation built a new church at the same location, completed in 1852.
-The character of the neighborhood at the corner of Broadway and Houston, the southeastern corner of Greenwich Village, broadly speaking, had "degenerated into anchorage for cheap dance halls and 'concert salloons'" by the 1860s.
+The character of the neighborhood at the corner of Broadway and Houston, the southeastern corner of Greenwich Village, broadly speaking, had "degenerated into anchorage for cheap dance halls and 'concert saloons'" by the 1860s.
 This led to the congregation seeking to relocate.